-The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions that meet the requirements of IFRS 15 to be accounted for as a sale.
-The amendments require the seller-lessee to determine 'lease payments' or 'revised lease payments' so that the seller-lessee does not recognise a gain or loss that relates to the right of use retained by the seller-lessee after the commencement date.
+The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions that satisfy the requirements in IFRS 15 Revenue from Contracts with Customers to be accounted for as a sale.
+The amendments require the seller-lessee to determine 'lease payments' or 'revised lease payments' such that the

-The amendments do not affect the gain or loss recognised by the seller-lessee relating to the partial or full termination of a lease.
-Without these new requirements, a seller-lessee could have recognised a gain on the right-of-use asset it retains solely because of a remeasurement of the lease liability (for example, following a lease modification or a change in the lease term) by applying the general requirements in IFRS 16.
-This might particularly have been the case in a subsequent lease that includes variable lease payments that do not depend on an index or rate.
+The amendments do not affect the gain or loss recognized by the seller-lessee relating to the partial or full termination of a lease.
+Without these new requirements, a seller-lessee may have recognized a gain on the right of use it retains solely because of a remeasurement of the lease liability (for example, following a lease modification or change in the lease term) applying the general requirements in IFRS 16.
+This could have been particularly the case in a leaseback that includes variable lease payments that do not depend on an index or rate.

-As part of the amendments, the IASB amended an Illustrative Example in IFRS 16 and added a new example to illustrate the subsequent measurement of a right-of-use asset and a lease liability in a sale-leaseback transaction with variable lease payments that do not depend on an index or rate.
-The illustrative examples also clarify that the liability, arising from a sale-leaseback transaction that qualifies as a sale under IFRS 15, is a lease liability.
+As part of the amendments, the IASB amended an Illustrative Example in IFRS 16 and added a new example to illustrate the subsequent measurement of a right-of-use asset and lease liability in a sale and leaseback transaction with variable lease payments that do not depend on an index or rate.
+The illustrative examples also clarify that the liability that arises from a sale and leaseback transaction that qualifies as a sale applying IFRS 15 is a lease liability.

-The amendments are effective for annual periods beginning on or after 1 January 2024.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2024.
 Earlier application is permitted.
 If a seller-lessee applies the amendments for an earlier period, it is required to disclose that fact.